abhisheksaurabh1985/face-detection-rest-api/README.md

 ```
 {"predictions":{"bbox_coords":[[256,51,431,278],[134,133,266,327],[11,146,145,347]],"confidence_score":[1.0,0.998,0.607]},"success":true}
 ```
-Output contains the confidence score for each face detection.
-The bounding box coordinates are the coordinates of the corresponding faces.
-Length of any of these lists equals the number of face detected.
+- Output contains the confidence score for each face detection.
+- The bounding box coordinates are the coordinates of the corresponding faces.
+The coordinates are in the following order: `(top_left_x_coordinate, top_left_y_coordinate, bottom_right_x_coordinate, bottom_right_y_coordinate).`
+- Length of any of these lists equals the number of face detected.

 #### TODO